Up Close and Personal: Keeping Payroll In-House

 Even start-ups and small businesses use accounting services for tax preparation and to manage basic bookkeeping functions.
 These money pros know your business, and they know the tax codes.
 They’re just phone call away.

 When you are small, you don’t need the services of a licensed CPA.
 A trained bookkeeper can manage payroll at a lower cost.

-Still, there's risk in having a single individual manage all your company financials.
+Still, there’s risk in having a single individual manage all your company financials.
 Having one person handle receivables, payables, payroll and taxes leaves you vulnerable to a variety of scams.
-Even if the bookkeeper is a long-time friend or family member, it's wise to avoid too much temptation.
+Even if the bookkeeper is a long-time employee, friend or family member, it’s wise to avoid too much temptation.

-Using your accounting firm to manage payroll delivers measureable dividends.
+Using your accounting firm to manage payroll delivers measurable dividends.
 These firms are set up to automate the payroll process.
-Your company accountant doubtless knows how to use the software and also can identify ways to cut your payroll costs, lower your tax liability and integrate everything from service delivery to reviewing the detailed statements provided by your commercial bank.
+Your company accountant doubtless knows how to use the software and can identify ways to cut your payroll costs, lower your tax liability and integrate everything from service delivery to reviewing the detailed statements provided by your commercial bank.

-The cost of a bookkeeper or an accountant often is offset by the savings they can deliver in your daily business operations.
+The cost of a bookkeeper or an accountant is often offset by the savings they can deliver in your daily business operations.
 Your accountant will work with you, your bank representative and the tax agencies to save you not just money, but also time.

 Here are a few reasons to keep payroll functions in-house: